 Without further adieu, here is Chris’s Review of the Nike Free Run+:

-Mizuno Wave Ronin 2's (very light, neutral trainer/racer).
+I’m relatively new to running this go around.
+I’ve been running in the Mizuno Wave Ronin 2’s (very light, neutral trainer/racer).
 I have also tried the Saucony Kinvara and the Nike Free 3.0.
-I wasn't really impressed by the Kinvara due to constricting material in the upper and a weird fit on my ankle bones.
-I love the Free 3.0's, but my foot strength is not that great yet and I developed bursitis in my ankles.
+I wasn’t really impressed by the Kinvara due to constricting material in the upper and a weird fit on my ankle bones.
+I love the Free 3.0’s, but my foot strength is not that great yet and I developed bursitis in my ankles.
 I need just a little more shoe while I strengthen my feet and transition.
 I love the Mizuno Wave Ronin 2s.

 When I first put on my Nike Free Runs, I really wasn’t all that impressed.
 They aren’t quite as comfy as the 3.0s.
 Just walking around on the carpet they didn’t really feel much different than my Kinvaras.
 But walking/running on the road was an entirely different story.
 I just got back from my first run/walk – I’m a beginner and I’m currently doing segments of running 4 minutes and then walking 3 minutes as I build up my muscles to be able to endure longer running periods.
 I went about 4 miles total.
 I have finally found my shoe!
 I’m in love!
 No more worrying about my form, my feet just did their thing, it felt natural, and I felt like I was just flying!
 For the first time I found it very easy to land under my center of gravity and not too far ahead of my hips.
 My cadence fell into a fast groove that I didn’t have to force.
 I could stop focusing so much on my form and just run!
 Fabulous!!!!
 I’ve struggled in the past to keep my feet under my COG (midfoot landing was easy, but I always felt like I was forcing myself to land under my COG and it felt awkward) and so to just have it click with the change of a shoe is awesome.
 They are so amazingly comfortable and I really do feel like my feet are moving similar to how they move when I walk or run barefoot.
 Ground feedback is superb.
 I feel like a kid running!
 The Nike Frees are really, well… FREE!